 This course is for the person who wants a rational, logical understanding of ancient Hindu history, and wants to understand the evidence from multi-disciplinary fields.
-The pre-requisite for the course is a basic degree, in order to allow students to follow a college-level discourse.
 The background required to understand the various subject areas will be covered in the course itself.

 Course Learning Objectives: